-The following medication has been approved for independent prescribing - those marked by an asterix should still be discussed prior to prescribing.
+The following medication has been approved for independent prescribing by international trainers - those marked by an asterix should still be discussed prior to prescribing.
 The indications are not exhaustive and local adaptations can be made at the discretion of the lead Doctor depending on local sensitivities and drug availability.